Scalping using price action is a huge rush (and it is very profitable too).

 You could try my scalping strategy below and completely fail.
 Even while I am making consistent profits with it.

-Because I have been trading Forex for ten years.
-Over the last decade I have hardened my trading psychology.
+Because I have been trading Forex for 15 years, so I have hardened my trading psychology.
 I can withstand the stresses of Forex price action scalping.

 These days I can handle the stresses of scalping price action.
 Through years of conditioning, I have toughened my trading psychology.
 I can trade my strategy with almost no fear.
 I have the absolute conviction that no matter how many trades I lose, I will always come out ahead.